 - Based on the profile property: Intensity

 - Values range from a minimum of 85 to a maximum of 100.
-This value is empty for profiles with the lowest average intensity in your universe.
+This value is empty for profiles with the lowest average intensity in your channels.

 - Use cases: Combine this segment of high intensity customers with content or product interests to re-connect with this valuable group of customers.